Orthokeratology From Your Fremont Optometrists

 Orthokeratology represents an ideal middle ground between these two forms of correction.
 These specialized contact lenses act as molds that can temporarily reshape your corneas according to your individual corrective prescription.
 Unlike ordinary contacts, these lenses need only be worn overnight, during sleep.
 When you wake up, you can remove them and enjoy corrected vision during the day -- no glasses, daytime contacts or surgery required!
 The effect may last two or more days, depending on the person, and you can keep it going simply by wearing the lenses periodically.
 If you want to go back to another vision correction method, just stop wearing the lenses and your corneas will go back to their previous state.

-A Powerful Extra Benefit: Myopia Control in Children
+A Powerful Extra Benefit: Myopia Management in Children

 Schedule an Appointment with Your Fremont Optometrists